dart-lang/native/pkgs/ffigen/README.md

 `member-rename` option:

-- The pattern is compared against the original name of the interface (before any other renaming is applied).
+- The pattern is compared against the original name of the interface (before any renaming is applied).
 - The pattern may be a string or a regexp, but in either case they must match the entire interface name.
 - If the pattern contains only alphanumeric characters, or `_`, it is treated as a string rather than a regex.
 - String patterns take precedence over regexps.
-That is, if an interface matches both a regexp patter, and a string pattern, it uses the string pattern's `include`/`exclude` rules.
+That is, if an interface matches both a regexp pattern, and a string pattern, it uses the string pattern's `include`/`exclude` rules.

-The method filtering logic uses the same `include`/`exclude` rules as all the
+The method filtering logic uses the same `include`/`exclude` rules as the rest of the config:
-declarations:

 - `include` and `exclude` are a list of patterns.
 - The patterns are compared against the original name of the method, before renaming.
-- Again, the patterns can be strings or regexps, but must match the entire method name.
+- The patterns can be strings or regexps, but must match the entire method name.
 - The method name is in ObjC selector syntax, which means that the method name and all the external parameter names are concatenated together with `:` characters.
 This is the same name you'll see in ObjC's API documentation.
+- **NOTE:** Since the pattern must match the entire method name, and most ObjC method names end with a `:`, it's a good idea to surround the pattern with quotes, `"`.
+Otherwise YAML will think you're defining a map key.
-- By default, if no  `include` or `exclude` rules are defined, all methods are included, regardless of the top level `exclude-all-by-default` rule.
+- If no  `include` or `exclude` rules are defined, all methods are included, regardless of the top level `exclude-all-by-default` rule.
 - If only `include` rules are `defined`, all non-matching methods are excluded.
 - If only `exclude` rules are `defined`, all non-matching methods are included.
 - If both `include` and `exclude` rules are defined, the `exclude` rules take precedence.
 That is, if a method name matches both an `include` rule and an `exclude` rule, the method is excluded.
-- **NOTE:** Since the pattern must match the entire method name, and most ObjC method names end with a `:`, it's a good idea to surround the pattern with quotes, `"`.
-Otherwise YAML will think you're defining a map key.
+All non-matching methods are also excluded.

+The property filtering rules live in the same `objc-interfaces.member-filter` option as the methods.
+There is no distinction between methods and properties in the filters.
+The protocol filtering rules live in `objc-protocols.member-filter`.